AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed a minor regression in the cleanup workflow logs.
 * Fixed an issue in the workflow **Loading (SOAP)** activity when parsing WSDL files.
-* Fixed an issue which caused an error when upgrading numerous workflows using a **Survey** activity.
+* Fixed an issue which caused an error when upgrading numerous workflows using a **Survey** activity to process efficiently a high number of workflows.
 * Fixed an intermittent connectivity issue during the processing of inMail messages from the Enhanced MTA.
 (NEO-20380)
 * Fixed an issue that prevented the hot click percentages from showing properly when images were displayed with a 100% width in the HTML.
 (NEO-23203)
 * Fixed an issue that prevented the delivery’s conditional content from being fully displayed in the hot clicks report.
 (NEO-18729)